 The garden was a jungle, covered with Rosebay Willowherb.
 The Scottish Tourist Board gave a grant towards its restoration, and the area was cleaned and prepared for the trimming and grading of the slopes.
 It was seeded in the autumn of 1974 with the first cut the next spring.
 The South Pond was cleared and put in order and the perimeter railing re-erected.
 The stone doorway in the east garden wall was also rebuilt and the walls were repaired where necessary with 14,000 bricks made to match by the Swanage Brick and Tile Company.
 A tree planting scheme was carried out based on a formal orchard layout.

 Having been exposed to the wind, rain and sun, the distinctive features of The Pineapple are in need of careful, specialist attention.
 We appealed for help to conserve and repair the vulnerable carved stone fruit at this iconic Landmark, and to carry out some generalised repointing of the building.

 We were thrilled to receive a large donation from an extremely generous individual to fully fund all this work.
 We needed to raise about £10,000 so that a highly skilled stonemason can carry out sensitive and technically challenging repairs to the wonderful, carved sandstone fruit.
-It is estimated that a further £5,000 is needed to carry out some localised repointing and exterior repairs around the building.
-This will include work to damaged render and plaster finishes, and a fresh coat of limewash in the partially enclosed area below the pineapple, which you see as a pedimented entrance in all the main photographs.
+A further £5,000 was raised to carry out some localised repointing and exterior repairs around the building.
+This also included work to damaged render and plaster finishes, and a fresh coat of limewash in the partially enclosed area below the pineapple, which you see as a pedimented entrance in all the main photographs.